analyticsbyted/tubetime/docs/PHASE8_IMPLEMENTATION_PLAN.md

 - ✅ All data fetching migrated to React Query (useQuery/useMutation)
 - ✅ 50%+ reduction in API calls through caching and request deduplication
+- ✅ Smart polling for Transcription Queue (only polls when active items exist)
-- ✅ Optimistic updates for favorites, queue, and collections
+- 🚧 Optimistic updates for favorites (complete), queue and collections (in progress)
 - ✅ Comprehensive error tracking and performance metrics
 - ✅ Improved user experience with instant UI feedback
 - ✅ React Query smart polling replaces manual polling (good enough for 90% of use cases)